AI Agent Tools: What Business Teams Need to Decide

 AI agents tools are software frameworks, platforms, and libraries that enable developers and businesses to build, deploy, monitor, and manage autonomous AI agents capable of reasoning, planning, and executing multi-step tasks with minimal human intervention.

-Unlike traditional automation software that follows rigid scripts, AI agents tools provide the infrastructure for creating systems that think, adapt, and act independently.
-They combine large language models with memory, tool use, and decision-making capabilities-turning static AI into dynamic agents that get work done.
+Unlike traditional automation software that follows rigid scripts, AI agents tools provide the infrastructure for creating systems that can choose a next step based on context.
+They combine large language models with memory, tool use, and decision-making capabilities so an agent can research, classify, draft, route, update, or escalate work across multiple systems.

 Categories of AI Agents Tools